 With her busy health centered city practice, "almost no one came into Dana's office without talking about their inexplicable fatigue and low energy.
 Could dehydration be behind so many pervasive complaints?" (x - Preface)

-When Dana and Gina met, they realized their interests dovetailed, and they share a common wish to share the science, and simple, practical ways to achieve optimal hydration!
+When Dana and Gina met, they realized their interests dovetailed, and that they had a common wish to share the science, and simple, practical ways to achieve optimal hydration!

 On page 12, they list a number of conditions and ailments linked to dehydration: